phyrunez/Microservices/blog/README.md

 * Event Bus (Port 4005)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was also bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the each of directory, you can run: